MichaelCurrin/learn-to-code/Git/configure/commit_msg_prefix.md

 # Add a prefix to commit messages
+> Add a reusable prefix to your commit message

-Save yourself time and effort writign commit messages.
-If your project requires adding a prefix (such as a Jira ticket number) to all commits on a feature branch, you can get this inserted automatically.
+If your project requires adding a prefix (such as a Jira ticket number) to all commits on a feature branch, you can get this inserted automatically, for commits made on the command-line or VSCode.

 ## 1. Configure a template